-Ōtaki Pottery Club hosts a range of pottery qualifications and classes all year round and has recently opened the Tote Modern Gallery.
-The annual Festival of the Pots is a growing regional attraction that attracts thousands of people.
+Ōtaki Pottery Club is the largest in Aotearoa New Zealand and hosts a range of pottery classes, qualifications and public events year round.
+The Tote Modern Gallery features monthly guest artists and the annual Festival of the Pots is a growing regional attraction that attracts thousands of people each Wellington Anniversary Weekend.

-Check out the Directory to view the range of design practices and artist studios in the town.
+Check out the Directory to view the range of design practices and artist studios in Paraparaumu.

-A variety of creative events are regularly held at the local village hall, St. Peter’s Hall, ranging from exhibitions to concerts.
+A variety of creative events are regularly held at the local village hall, St. Peter’s Hall, ranging from exhibitions, poetry readings, concerts, and community events.
 The popular Mulled Wine Concerts featuring a range of classical music concerts and the Paekākāriki Art Studios featuring the work of several artists are also popular attractions.
 Check out the Directory to see the range of artist studios and more in Paekākāriki and make time to do the Paekākāriki Arts Walk when visiting.